 They also reinvigorated me.
 When I left Saint-Martin last year, I knew I would be back and that I would be ready to write.

-Returning with a Pen
+Returning to Saint-Martin-le-Beau with a pen

 It was exactly one year later that I returned to my little town in the Loire Valley.
 This time I brought my mom and – since I was in a much better place in terms of healing and heartbreak – I was a bit more active with my outreach to my favorite townspeople.